 Sure enough, on the morning of June 28, 1920, seventeen men came together to form the eternal brotherhood of Sigma Tau Gamma.
 These founders established the six principles sacred to the fraternity: value, learning, leadership, excellence, benefit, and integrity.
 Each member of Sigma Tau Gamma is expected to uphold these six values in every aspect of his life.

 After serving in the Great War with an Army Ambulance Company alongside fellow students, 29 year old veteran Emmett Ellis returned to Warrensburg, Missouri to complete his bachelor's degree at Central Missouri State Teachers College .
 He wanted to rebuild the strong connections he made during his time in the war and as a result, became a founder and the first National President of Sigma Tau Gamma Fraternity.
 Afterwards, he became a mathematics professor at Central Missouri and faculty advisor to the Alpha Chapter.
 In the mid 1960's, Dr. Ellis spearheaded the relocation of the fraternity national headquarters to its founding site where he had signed the petition with the seventeen other founders 40 years earlier.
 The largest residence hall at Central Missouri is named after Dr. Ellis, and today, Sigma Tau Gamma nationals gives a chapter scholarship award in his honor.

-There are over 140 chapters of Sigma Tau Gamma spread nationwide.
+There are over 160 chapters of Sigma Tau Gamma spread nationwide.
 The Epsilon Phi Chapter at the University of Alabama received their charter on October 20, 2013.
-In the Fall of 2015, the Epsilon Phi Chapter will be entering its sixth season of recruitment and marking its fourth year in one of the largest greek communities in the country.
+Since then, Epsilon Phi has established a strong and unique brotherhood on campus at The University of Alabama amongst one of the largest greek communities in the country.